Get Smart! 5 Ways to Save on College Textbooks

 When planning your back-to-college budget, it’s important to include textbooks in the mix.
 That’s because the College Board estimates the cost of a year’s worth of textbooks to be nearly $1,200 per student — quite a chunk of change on top of tuition, room and board, food and other necessities.
 The good news is there are more choices than ever when it comes to college textbooks.
 Thanks to the internet, the college bookstore is no longer the only game in town.
 Here are five ways you can save on college textbooks.

-Check Out Amazon — Many people forget that Amazon started out as a site to buy books, so it’s no surprise they are a strong presence in the college textbook game.
+Many people forget that Amazon started out as a site to buy books, so it’s no surprise they have a strong presence in college textbooks.
 With options to buy new or used textbooks, rent them, or buy e-book versions, it’s practically a one-stop shop.
 You can also get a free six-month membership to Prime Student, and set up Amazon Allowance, which lets people deposit money into your account, where it becomes an instant gift card balance.